lethalmonk6/OSM-Mini-Link/README.md

 M3 and M4 Countersunk Screw quantities were optimized for use with quantities in 482 piece M3 M4 M5 mixed screw kit: https://www.aliexpress.us/item/3256805779852270.html

+## Notes
+The clearance between the JLF and the wall of the Link holder compartment is extremely tight.
+If you want a little more breathing room, you can shift the entire Link holder compartment down.

+The center post is not necessary, and you may not even be able to install it depending on your button layout and wiring.

+The front and back walls flex a little bit, this is noticeable when plugging and removing a USB cable from the port.
+If I were to make a revision, I would add some small pins to secure the walls into the case top and bottom at the midspan.

 ## Resources